fabrimafe/DSBtimecourse/README.md

 ```
 ./calculate_CI.R -i test/output_3states.tsv -d test/timecourse_RNP_Psy1.txt -z 3 -E test/error_matrix4_Psy1_errorsfromunbroken.tsv -m modelDSBs1i1_3x4 -o test/output_3states_CI.tsv
 ```

 This provides two output files.
 An .RData file containing all the temporary object obtained during the confidence intervals computation; and a summary file, which takes the names provided in the -o flag, and which shows a table with 4 fields:
 - max: the maximum likelihood estimate
 - CIlow: the lowest 95% confidence interval obtained with a Monte-Carlo approximation of the asymptotic likelihood ratio based confidence interval.
 - CIhigh: the highest 95% confidence interval obtained with a Monte-Carlo approximation of the asymptotic likelihood ratio based confidence interval.
 - rate: the rate for which the estimate is reported.
+These files CI can also be used to simulate new data (for example to generate parametric bootstraps).

 The previous steps can be iterated for independent bootstraps of the data.
 Bootstraps of the data can be generated using timeseriesbootstraps.R.
 Use ./timeseriesbootstraps.R --help to see arguments and options, as different bootstrapping strategies are implemented (maximum entropy bootstrap, stationary bootstrap).
 To generate a stratified bootstrap (i.e. data points are resampled within a single time-point; possible only when repeated measures are available):
 ```